verv-vlux/VLX/README.md

 Linux:

-If not already installed, install docker from the ubuntu repositories with:
+If not already installed, install docker from your chosen repository

+Below is the command for ubuntu based distributions:

 ```bash
 sudo apt-get install docker